margostino/babeldb/README.md

 ⚠️ BabelDB is an ongoing experimentation project.

 **BabelDB** is an in-memory Website Database.
 BabelDB combines a programmatic data extraction engine with scheduling and data clustering.
 It offers a standard and lightweight SQL syntax and a powerful DSL for querying, searching and information retrieval.
-**BabelDB** continuously ingests data from any pre-defined web source and allow you to use standard SQL to query that data.
-It includes BabelQL, a Query Language built on top of the engine to provide to search capabilities such as full-text search, term and phrase matching, regex and more.
+**BabelDB** continuously ingests data from any pre-defined web source and allows you to query data with standard SQL.
+Also it provides its own query language: BabelQL, built on top of the engine to provide search capabilities such as full-text search, term and phrase matching, regex and more.

 ## Features